Player Journey Report

 Note: Some content cannot be displayed due to the NDA.

-Op 36 made it easy for coaches to deliver golf programs and students to learn, play, and train.
+Operation 36 Golf (Op 36) made it easy for coaches to deliver golf programs and students to learn, play, and train.
 Both could see stats within the apps, but progression wasn't always obvious.
 This meant students became discouraged, and coaches spent long hours creating progress reports for each student.

 The Player Journey report makes it easy for coaches to deliver end-of-semester reports that demonstrate a student's progress (and the effectiveness of their Op 36 program).
 Instead of going through pages of data for every student, extracting what they needed, and figuring out how to present it nicely, coaches can generate reports for multiple students with just a few clicks in the Op 36 web app.
 They can then mass print or email them to their students - saving time and their students.